Linda Lappin

-Linda Lappin is an American poet, novelist, and translator.
+Linda Lappin (born 1953) is an American-born poet, novelist, and translator living in Rome, Italy.

 Biography

 Lappin was born in Tennessee in 1953.
 She received a MFA from the University of Iowa Writers Workshop in 1978.
 During her years at Iowa, she specialized in poetry with Florida poet Donald Justice.
 Her first volume of poetry, Wintering with the Abominable Snowman, was published in 1976 by the avant-garde press, 'kayak,' run by George Hitchcock in Santa Cruz, California.

 She received a Fulbright grant in 1978 to participate in a two-year Fulbright seminar in literary translation held in Rome at the Centro Studi Americani, under the directorship of Frank MacShane of Columbia University and William Weaver, the noted translator of Italian literature.
 The project pursued by Lappin in those years, a translation from Italian of Carmelo Samonà’s novel, Brothers, won two prizes in literary translation in the United States: The Renato Poggioli Award in Translation from Italian given by the New York PEN club and a National Endowment for the Arts (NEA) grant in translation in 1987.
 She was awarded a second translation grant from the NEA in 1996 for her work on Tuscan writer Federigo Tozzi.
 From 1987 to the year 2000, she published essays, poems, reviews, and short stories in many US and European publications, including several essays on women writers and artists of the 1920s, including Missing Person in Montparnasse, in the Literary Review, about the life of Jeanne Hébuterne, "Jane Heap and her Circle" in Prairie Schooner, dealing with the lives of Jane Heap and Margaret Anderson, founders of the Little Review and "Dada Queen in the Bad Boys' Club, Baroness Elsa Von Freitag Loringhoven" in Southwest Review.

 Major themes in Lappin's work include women's biographies and autobiographies, expatriate writers in the 1920s, and displacement.